selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-big-history.md

 ---

-in the grand scheme of things, our lives are a brief glimpse of light

-life is brief, enjoy it
+your life is a brief glimpse of light, enjoy it